cmu-csd-phd/csd-blog/website/content/2024/atlas.md

 ## DRAM Offloading
 In addition to improving quantum circuit simulation performance, another key advantage of Atlas over existing systems is its ability to scale to larger circuits beyond the GPU memory capacity.
 Recall that we assumed that each computation node has \\(2^R\\) GPUs [before](#architectural-model).
 Instead, suppose we do not have that many GPUs, but only some GPUs and a CPU with DRAM that can store \\(2^{L+R}\\) amplitudes (complex numbers).
 In each stage, we will then have to run \\(2^R\\) shards of the state vector serially on one GPU by loading the shard from the DRAM, execute the kernels, and then store the shard back to DRAM each time (or let each GPU run \\(2^R / p\\) shards serially if we have \\(p\\) GPUs).

 We compare Atlas with QDAO which is another GPU simulator using DRAM offloading to support larger circuits.
-As shown in the figure below (note that the \\(y\\)-axis is in log-scale).
-Atlas runs \\(61\times\\) faster than QDAO on average on the QFT circuits, and scales better.
+The figure below (note that the \\(y\\)-axis is in log-scale) shows that Atlas runs \\(61\times\\) faster than QDAO on average on the QFT circuits with 28-32 total qubits on a single GPU with 28 local qubits, and scales better.

 ![Atlas outperforms QDAO by 61 times on average.
 Log-scale simulation time (single GPU) with DRAM offloading for QFT circuits.](./scalability-qdao.svg)